Skip to main content

 Registered workflows will be forwarded to the underlying WorkflowReplayer.
 DataConverter, WorkflowInterceptorChainFactories, ContextPropagators, and Tracer specified in the worker.Options will also be used as ReplayOptions.
 Since all shadow workflows are running in one system domain, to avoid conflict, the actual task list name used will be domain-tasklist.

-A sample setup can be found here.
+A sample of this setup can be found here.